Code of Conduct for Prevention of Insider Trading in the Securities of Mindtree Limited

 - The names of the educational institution from which such Designated Person has graduated;

 - Name of the past employers of such Designated Person.

 14.2.
 Continual disclosure

 (i) All Designated Persons shall disclose the name, Permanent Account Number and mobile number used by the following persons:

 - their Immediate relatives;

-- Persons with whom such Designated Person(s) share a material financial relationship, where ‘material financial relationship’ refers to a relationship in which one person is a recipient of any kind of payment such as by way of a loan or gift during the immediately preceding twelve months, equivalent to at least 25% of such payer’s annual income but shall exclude relationships in which the payment is based on arm’s length transactions.
+- Persons with whom such Designated Person(s) share a material financial relationship, where ‘material financial relationship’ refers to a relationship in which one person is a recipient of any kind of payment such as by way of a loan or gift from a designated person during the immediately preceding twelve months, equivalent to at least 25% of the annual income of such designated person but shall exclude relationships in which the payment is based on arm’s length transactions.

 Explanation: It is clarified that the abovementioned information must be shared on an annual basis and also as and when the said information changes.